Disjunctive Branch-and-Bound for Certifiably Optimal Low-Rank Matrix Completion: Mixed-Projection Formulations, Relaxations, and Disjunctions

-In this section, we derive Problem \eqref{eq:rco_matrix_completion_noiseless}-\eqref{eq:rco_matrix_completion}'s semidefinite relaxations in Section \ref{ssec:mprt}, and refine these relaxations by using eigenvector disjunctive cuts inspired by \citet{saxena2010convex} in Sections \ref{ssec:disjgeneric}-\ref{ssec:disjrankk}.
-We show that our proposed approach allows us to separate an optimal solution to the original semidefinite relaxation with a single disjunctive cut.
-In comparison, we justify the relative poor performance of traditional disjunctions based on McCormick inequalities by showing in Section \ref{ssec:mccormick} that some McCormick disjunctions over $2^k$ regions do not improve the semidefinite relaxation.
+In this section, we derive Problem \eqref{eq:rco_matrix_completion}'s semidefinite relaxation in Section \ref{ssec:mprt}, and refine its relaxation via { eigenvector disjunctions.} We also establish that our proposed { strategy, which we refer to as `eigenvector disjunctions' or `eigenvector branching',} allows us to separate an optimal solution to the original semidefinite relaxation {by branching on a single set of eigenvector disjunctions.} In comparison, we justify the poor performance of traditional disjunctions based on McCormick inequalities by proving in Section \ref{ssec:mccormick} that { McCormick disjunctions with less than $2^{n-4}$} regions cannot improve the semidefinite relaxation.